erxes/erxes/docs/docs/installation/centos8.md

 title: CentOS 8
 ---

-This steps explain how to install Erxes on CentOS 8.
+These steps explain how to install Erxes on CentOS 8.

 ## Installing erxes on CentOS 8